 When is the Best Time to Travel Scotland to See Castles?

 The Castles of Scotland are open year round but will be crowded during the summer months.
 If you want nice weather for walking around the castle grounds visit during the shoulder season when you’ll find fewer crowds.
+This would be the best time to go to Scotland for you.
 If your goal is to stay in a castle you will find the cheapest rates during the off-season (November-April).

 When is the Best Time to Visit Edinburgh?